Significant Accounting Policies

-Equity is the community’s interest in the Council and is measured as the difference between total assets and total liabilities.
-Equity is disaggregated and classified into a number of components to enable clearer identification of the specified uses of equity within the Council.
+Net assets or equity is the community’s interest in the Council and is measured as the difference between total assets and total liabilities.
+Net assets or equity is disaggregated and classified into a number of components to enable clearer identification of the specified uses of equity within the Council.

-The components of equity are accumulated funds and retained earnings, revaluation reserves, a hedging reserve and restricted funds (special funds, reserve funds, trusts and bequests).
+The components of net assets or equity are accumulated funds and retained earnings, revaluation reserves, a hedging reserve, a fair value through other comprehensive revenue and expense reserve and restricted funds (special funds, reserve funds, trusts and bequests).

 Restricted funds are those reserves that are subject to specific conditions of use, whether under statute or accepted as binding by the Council, and that may not be revised without reference to the Courts or third parties.
 Transfers from these reserves may be made only for specified purposes or when certain specified conditions are met.

-Operating activities include cash received from all non-financial income sources of the Council and record the cash payments made for the supply of goods and services.
-Investing activities relate to the acquisition and disposal of assets and investment income.
+Operating activities include cash received from all non-financial revenue sources of the Council and record the cash payments made for the supply of goods and services.
+Investing activities relate to the acquisition and disposal of assets and investment revenue.
 Financing activities relate to activities that change the equity and debt capital structure of the Council and financing costs.

 The Council has derived the cost of service for each significant activity (as reported within the Statements of Service Performance).
 Direct costs are expensed directly to the activity.
 Indirect costs relate to the overall costs of running the organisation and include staff time, office space and information technology costs.
 These indirect costs are allocated as overheads across all activities.

 To ensure consistency with the current year, certain comparative information has been reclassified where appropriate.
 This has occurred:

 - where classifications have changed between periods;